This post may contain affiliate sales links. Please read my disclosure policy.

 - Slice carefully.
 Slice the cake with a serrated knife and use a careful sawing motion.
 It’s a delicate dessert and easy to smash.

-- Fresh fruit.
-I love this angel food cake with fresh berries.
-Strawberries and raspberries have been my favorites.
+- Fresh fruit: I love angel food with fresh berries.
+Strawberries and raspberries are my favorites.

-- Whipped cream.
-In addition to fresh fruit (or not) serve this cloud-like cake with a fluffy whipped cream.
-I have been loving this simple Homemade Whipped Cream Recipe but my Strawberry Whipped Cream Recipe or this Stabilized Mascarpone Whipped Cream Recipe would be wonderful as well.
+- Whipped cream: In addition to fresh fruit serve this cloud-like cake with fluffy whipped cream.
+I like this simple Homemade Whipped Cream Recipe but my Strawberry Whipped Cream Recipe or this Stabilized Mascarpone Whipped Cream Recipe would be wonderful as well.

-- Ice cream.
-Enjoy angel food cake with a scoop of vanilla or strawberry ice cream.
+- Ice cream: Add a scoop of vanilla or strawberry ice cream.
 You could even whip up your own One Ingredient Strawberry Ice Cream if you’d like.

-- Sauce.
-Drizzle Strawberry Sauce, Blueberry Sauce, Raspberry Sauce, or even this Easy Lemon Curd over the cake.
+- Sauce: Drizzle Strawberry Sauce, Blueberry Sauce, Raspberry Sauce, or even this Easy Lemon Curd over the cake.
 Not in a fruity mood?
 Try my Chocolate Ganache or this Salted Caramel Sauce instead.

-- In trifle form.
-This angel food cake works beautifully as the cake portion of a trifle (a layered dessert featuring sponge cake, whipped cream, and other fun fillings).
+- In trifle form: Angel food cake works beautifully in a trifle (a layered dessert featuring sponge cake, whipped cream, and other fun fillings).
 Try my Triple Berry Trifle, this Strawberry Shortcake Trifle, or my Mini Pumpkin Cheesecake Trifles.

 How to Store